Metrist-Software/product-docs/vitepress/docs/monitors/metrist_awselb.md

   },
   "steps": [{
     "check_logical_name": "ChangeTargetGroup",
-    "description": "This step attempts to change an ELB target group and measure how long it takes for the change to become effective."
+    "description": "This step attempts to change an ELB target group and measure how long it takes for the change to become effective.", "timeout_secs": 900
   }]
 }
 ```